intersystems/multi-model-exercise/README.md

 # Multi-Model Exercise

 This exercise takes you through the steps to use InterSystems IRIS multi-model capability to create a Node.js application that  sends JSON data straight to your database instance without any parsing or mapping.
-If you have not already, we recommend also looking at the [Multi-Model Quickstart](https://gettingstarted.intersystems.com/multimodel-overview/multimodel-quickstart/).
 We will use Python, JavaScript, and InterSystems ObjectScript to interact with the data from different contexts.
 First, we will use Python to create our table schema using standard SQL statements.
 Then, we will modify the underlying ObjectScript class for that table to allow it to receive and persist JSON data directly.
 Next, we will create a simple Node.js application that will send JSON files to our instance of InterSystems IRIS.
 Finally, we will query that database using Python again to see how the same data could be accessed in multiple languages from multiple contexts.

 ## Installation steps:
+We recommend using the [InterSystems IRIS Sandbox](www.intersystems.com/try) to run this exercise, in which case you can skip the following installation steps for running it on your local machine.
 1. This exercise requires the 64-bit version of Python 3.
 	* If you already have Python installed, make sure to check what bit version you are using by launching the python shell by typing `python` .
-If the version is 2, try quitting the shell (`control-z + enter` on Windows, `control-d` on Mac) and typing `python3` .
+If the version is 2, try quitting the shell (`control-z + enter` on Windows, `control-d` on macOS) and typing `python3` .
-	* Install Python by going here https://www.python.org/downloads/ (be sure to check off 'Add Python to environment variables' in the'Advanced Options' section of the installation.
+	* Install Python by going here https://www.python.org/downloads/ (be sure to check off 'Add Python to environment variables' in the 'Advanced Options' section of the installation.

 	* **Note**: do not click the 'Download Python 3.7.4' button directly on that site as it might download the 32 bit version of python, which will not work with the exercise.
 Make sure to select the link to your operating system and download the 64 bit Python file.
 	* You may need to restart your terminal or even add python to the PATH environment variable if the python command does not work after installing python.